Still Craving Cigarettes After Quitting? This Is Why

 But then the cravings crept in.

 Not just the urge for a cigarette, but something deeper.
 A tension.
 A restlessness.
-A strange pull that didn’t go away, even when your body was still getting nicotine.
+A strange pull that did not go away, even when your body was still getting nicotine.

-If that sounds familiar, you’re not imagining it.
+If that sounds familiar, you are not imagining it.

 Why Is There Sugar in Cigarettes?

-Cigarettes aren’t just dried tobacco leaves rolled in paper.
-They’re precision-engineered products made to manipulate experience, addiction, and dependency.
+Cigarettes are not just dried tobacco leaves rolled in paper.
+They are precision-engineered products made to manipulate experience, addiction, and dependency.

 According to the World Health Organization (WHO), almost all cigarette brands globally include sugar-based additives such as: